ReproNim/babs-demo-ohbm2025/README.md

 You can build a Singularity file from Docker Hub using either Apptainer or Singularity depending on what your HPC supports.

-If you build it from Docker, run:
+If build it from Dockerhub, run:

 ```bash
 # Load module first if needed